AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/purge-users.md

 The Auto-purge of deleted users is a feature that purges data for users who have already been deleted in ALM.
 Purging happens after a configurable retention period, focusing on bulk operations so large customer accounts can be handled efficiently without hurting performance.

-The bulk deletion flow can process up to 10,000 users per batch.
 The feature is positioned as a background, reliability-focused service for large-volume deletion.

 As administrator, you can specify the duration within which purged users can be deleted.
 View [Admin settings](/help/migrated/administrators/feature-summary/settings.md) for more information.